 Can I Use Emulsion as an Undercoat or Primer on Wood?

 You might be looking at the reasons listed above and wondering if you should use emulsion if you just need it as an undercoat or primer.
 The short answer is no. Emulsion still isn’t ideal, even for just an undercoat or primer.

-Emulsion is meant as a stand-alone paint with possibly only a primer level underneath it.
-It’s meant to be thick and moisture resistant, so it would make your wood project blotchy and difficult to sand or work with after it dries.
+The emulsion is meant as a stand-alone paint with possibly only a primer level underneath it.
+It’s meant to be thick and moisture-resistant, so it would make your wood project blotchy and difficult to sand or work with after it dries.
 For all of these reasons, it’s not great as an undercoat or primer either.